 Highlights

-People’s People’s mobility levels have changed over the course of the pandemicmchangedthroughout
+People's mobility changed substantially in response to COVID-19 pandemic

-The b Mobility levels in England declined substantially at first but already bounced back during the lockdown
+V-shaped trend in mobility shows sharp decline but gradual return over time

-Trajectories of mobility phases reduction over the pandemic varied across regions in England
+The trajectories of mobility were different across local authorities in England at different stages of the lockdown.

-Spatial differences in mobility trends are are mainly associated with income, employment and car accessibility
+Further evidence of flexible responses to COVID-19 is provided by differences in mobility resilience

 Abstracts

 The UK government imposed a lockdown across England in the spring of 2020 to reduce community transmission of COVID-19 and avoid health services becoming overwhelmed.
 The measures led to large reductions in everyday mobility, but not everywhere to the same extent.
-Using call detail records from more than 1.1m mobile phones, we analyse spatial differences between Local Authority areas in how mobility levels evolved in the period 1 March-1 July 2020.
-Four groups of Local Authorities are identified, which differ in the minimum level of mobility after the imposition of England’s first national lockdown and the extent to which mobility levels subsequently recover.
-Local Authorities’ group membership is mainly associated with their income levels, self-employed workers, and car availability, although ethnic/racial make-up of the population and health-related neighbourhood features.
+Using call detail records from more than 1.1m mobile phones, we explored spatial differences between local authorities in how people’s mobility changed during the first national lockdown in the initial phases.
+Four groups of local authorities are identified, which differ in trajectories of mobility, and their membership was mainly associated with their income level, self-employed workers, and car availability, although ethnic/racial make-up of the population and health-related neighbourhood features, estimated by the classification model.
 The analysis shows that the greatest reduction in mobility after the imposition of the lockdown, and the continuation of low levels of mobility afterwards occurred in high-income areas with comparatively high levels of self-employed workers and cumulative COVID-19 infection rates before stay-at-home orders.
 It thus indicates that the greatest reductions have been achieved in areas where it is relatively easy for people to stay at home or in areas the risk of infection and severe illness was relatively high.
-More generally, the paper results highlight the need to consider the difference in the evolution of mobility levels, and it is explicitly linked to the ability to restrict everyday mobility.
+More generally, the results highlighted the need to consider differences in mobility resilience towards sustainable and resilient urban management is explicitly linked to the ability to restrict everyday mobility among people.

-Keywords: COVID-19; Lockdown; Dynamic time warping distance; Clustering; Classification.
+Keywords: COVID-19; Pandemic; Resilience; Time-series clustering; Classification model.

 Introduction